SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 Save the file.

-Switch back to `HelloWorldWebPart.ts` file.
+Switch back to the **HelloWorldWebPart.ts** file.

-Once you added your properties to the web part props, you can now access the property in the same way you accessed the `description` property earlier:
+Once you added your properties to the web part properties, you can access the property in the same way you accessed the **description** property earlier:

 ```ts
 <p class="ms-font-l ms-fontColor-white">${this.properties.test2}</p>
 ```

-To set the default value for the property, you will need to update the web part manifest's `properties` property bag:
+To set the default value for the property, you will need to update the web part manifest's **properties** property bag:

 Open `HelloWorldWebPart.manifest.json`